jigshahpuzzle/async_anon_challenge/README.md

 ## Sample Code

-It is recommended that you use Python3 for this challenge; sample code is provided in the repository to help you get started with reading the data.
-However, feel free to use any programming environment you like if there is a specific stack that you prefer and you are comfortable parsing the data yourself.
+It is recommended that you use Python3 for this challenge; sample code is provided in the repository to help you get started with reading the data, training/evaluating a model, and outputting a sample submission file.
+However, feel free to use any programming environment you like if there is a specific stack that you prefer and you are comfortable parsing in/out the data yourself.